ADA-Funni/Reflaxe.GDScript-Tutorial/README.md

 3. Run `haxelib install hmm` in the terminal.
 4. Run `haxelib run hmm setup` in the terminal.
 5. Run `hmm install` in the terminal.
-6. Copypaste [this file](https://raw.githubusercontent.com/godotengine/godot-headers/refs/heads/master/extension_api.json) to a file named "extension_api.json".
+6. Copy [this](https://raw.githubusercontent.com/godotengine/godot-headers/refs/heads/master/extension_api.json) to a file named "extension_api.json".
 7. Make three folders, "assets", "assets/haxe", and "assets/gdscript".
 8. Install the VSCode extension "Run On Save" by emeraldwalk.
-9. Copypaste this into your "vscode/settings.json" file.
+9. Copy the following into your "vscode/settings.json" file.
 ```json
 {
     "emeraldwalk.runonsave": {